Access to City Employment (ACE) Program provides an alternative route towards City employment for qualified individuals who are *severely disabled.

 Q: How are entry-level employment opportunities located on the City website?

-A. Contact the ACE Recruiter for assistance in identifying appropriate job titles.
+A. A list of employment opportunities for the ACE Program can be found here.
 However, it is your responsibility to locate a suitable opening.

 Q: If I am eligible and qualify for the ACE Program am I guaranteed a job?